Hall algebras and quantum symmetric pairs I: foundations

 with $X_M\in\cu$ and $T_M\in\add T$. \end{itemize} \end{lemma} Let $T$ be a tilting $ A$-module.
 Then $\cu$ is an exact category as a subcategory of $\mod( A)$.
-Furthermore, $\cu$ has enough projective objects with $\add T$ as the subcategory of projective objects of $\cu$. \begin{lemma} $\cu$ is an exact category satisfying the conditions (Ea)-(Ed) in \S\ref{subsection:Def of MRH}. \end{lemma} \begin{proof} It is enough to verify that $\cu$ is weakly $1$-Gorenstein.
-For any $M\in\mod( A)$, Lemma \ref{lem: torision pair} shows that there exists a short exact sequence
+Furthermore, $\cu$ has enough projective objects with $\add T$ as the subcategory of projective objects of $\cu$.